mrmattkennedy/CS5800/Prog_Assign_1/README.md

 ### Input/flags:
 As mentioned, this program requires an NFA/NFA-Lambda to be passed in.
 There are several ways to do this:
-1. Using the -file arguments
+1. Using the -file argument

 	When the -file argument is specified, the program will check if the argument following -flag is a valid file path.
 	If the file is valid, the program will attempt to read from the file.
 For a file to be valid, the file must have 5 lines, where each line starts with a unique tuple element (qQ, sS, dD, q0Q0, fF), followed by a ':'.